nebrius/typescript-workshop/notes.md

         "trailing-comma": "never"
 ```

-Uncomment "jsx" and set to "react", "sourceMap", "outDir" and set to "./dist", "noUnusedLocals", and "noImplicitReturns"
+Uncomment "jsx" and set to "react", "sourceMap", "outDir" and set to "./dist", "rootDir" and set to "./src", "noUnusedLocals", and "noImplicitReturns"
 Uncomment the "Strict Type-Checking Options"

 Create webpack.config.js: